wolftech-app/redux-websocket/README.md

   // Defaults to false.
 If set to true, will attempt to reconnect when conn is closed without error event
   // e.g. when server closes connection
   reconnectOnClose?: boolean;
+  // Defaults to false.
+If set to true, will attempt to reconnect when conn is closed with error event reconnectOnError?: boolean;
   // Callback when the WebSocket connection is open.
 Useful for when you
   // need a reference to the WebSocket instance. onOpen?: (socket: WebSocket) => void;